Blocking ads removes funding from us!

 Inside is the Dimensity 900 from MediaTek, which is supported by 8 GB of RAM.
 The internal memory is a whopping 256 GB and can be expanded via a microSD card, which is very commendable.

-The everyday performance is not bad, but definitely not enough for an RRP of 449 euros.
-Apps do not start and close as quickly as you would expect from a smartphone in this price range.
-There are always small stutters and delays, which is already noticeable with things that are not complex.
-Games can be played with decent graphics, but again: that's not enough for 449 euros, mainly because the Dimensity 900 is already 2,5 years old and therefore no longer really future-proof.
-For this price, almost all competitors have significantly better ones Processors.
+The everyday performance is not bad, but definitely far too little for a recommended retail price of 449 euros.
+Apps do not start and close quite as quickly as you would expect from a smartphone in this price range.
+There are occasional minor stutters and delays, which are noticeable even with less complex tasks.
+Games can be played with decent graphics, but again: that is too little for 449 euros, especially because the Dimensity 900 is already 2,5 years old and therefore no longer really future-proof.
+For this price, almost all competitors use significantly better processors.

 Battery – commendable